cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

   substituting here the names of the relevant packages.
-(The installation options shown above should make sure that new the packages come from conda-forge, even if there is still some `.condarc` file that says otherwise.)
+(The installation options shown above should make sure that new the packages come from `conda-forge`, even if there is still some `.condarc` file that says otherwise.)

   You can also use `mamba` instead of `conda` here, to use the `mamba`